-It will also help to both support the public health agenda, whilst ensuring that patients who are in the high-risk vulnerable category, or patients who are self-isolating can access urgent and emergency eyecare appointments appropriately.
+It will also help to both support the public health agenda, whilst ensuring that patients can access urgent and emergency eyecare appointments appropriately.

 Purpose of Service

 The primary aim of the service is to ensure people can access urgent eyecare within primary care, utilising the established trained workforce in optical practices.